Tasiaka/C_School_21/C7_BrickGame_v1.0-1-develop/README.md

 Add level mechanics to the game.
 Each time a player gains 600 points, the level increases by 1.
 Increasing the level boosts the speed at which the pieces move.
 The maximum number of levels is 10.

-💡 [Press here](https://forms.yandex.ru/cloud/65d4a02673cee73bdc52da80/)**, to give us feedback on this project**.
-It's anonymous and will help our team make your learning process better.